A nor'easter could drop several inches of snow on New York City, New England

 Nor'easters are powerful storms that form along the East Coast with winds from the northeast, and such extreme weather events may be occurring more frequently and growing stronger due to climate change.

-On Monday, the storm system was tracking through the Southeast and the Ohio Valley.
-Meteorologists predicted up to 6 inches of snow in parts of the Ozarks, as well as showers and thunderstorms across the Southeast.
+On Monday, the storm system was tracking through the Southeast, and will continue to move northeast toward the Carolinas in the evening.
+Meteorologists predict showers and thunderstorms across the Southeast.

 The Oklahoma City metro area saw several inches of snowfall overnight Sunday, with a small area near Lawton in southwest Oklahoma receiving between 8 inches to a foot of snow, the NWS said.